turboapps/docs/deploying/to_turboserver/c-getting_started.md

 ##### Logging Out

-Authenticated users can logout of the TurboServer Portal Site by selecting Logout in the upper right corner of the webpage.
+Authenticated users can logout of the Turbo Server Portal Site by selecting Logout in the upper right corner of the webpage.

 ##### Signing In and Out via Turbo Console